Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Introduction

 Empirical studies on human auditory perception consistently highlight the practical importance of spectral correlations in spatial filtering.
 These correlations are critical in tasks such as sound localization and speech intelligibility.
 For instance, speech intelligibility in noise is influenced by the periodic structure of signals, with harmonically complex tones allowing for easier detection compared to inharmonic noise \cite{gockel_asymmetry_2002}.
 Additionally, humans can localize speakers based on spatially aliased measurements, but only when spectrally complex sounds are present \cite{moore_introduction_2012, trahiotis_lateralization_1989}.
 Dmochowsky \etal proved that spatial aliasing, a common issue in narrowband signals \cite{mccowan_2001_robust}, has reduced impact when the signals are wideband, regardless of the spatial sampling period \cite{dmochowski_spatial_2009}.
 Despite the compelling evidence of the relevance of wideband patterns, traditional channel estimation algorithms have rarely considered them explicitly.

 Therefore, this paper aims to investigate the impact of spectral correlations on the channel estimation task.
 Our contributions are twofold: Firstly, we propose an RTF estimation technique based on subspace analysis that exploits spectral and spatial correlations.
-This technique consistently outperforms the narrowband maximum-likelihood estimator (MLE), known as covariance whitening (CW) \cite{markovich_multichannel_2009, markovich-golan_performance_2015, markovich-golan_performance_2018}, when the target exhibits spectral correlations.
+This technique consistently outperforms the narrowband maximum-likelihood estimator (MLE), known as covariance whitening (CW) \cite{markovich_multichannel_2009,markovich-golan_performance_2015,markovich-golan_performance_2018,varzandeh_iterative_2017}, when the target exhibits spectral correlations.
 Secondly, we derive conditional and unconditional CRBs for the RTF estimation task.
 To the best of our knowledge, bounds for the RTF estimation task have not been derived before, not even for the narrowband scenario.
 The bounds show that channel estimation can be conducted more accurately if the target or the additive noise presents inter-frequency correlations.
 Our findings align with experiments showing that both parametric methods and methods based on deep neural network (DNN) for speech enhancement, which jointly process spectral information, outperform their counterparts that process each frequency bin independently \cite{benesty_bifrequency_2012, huang_minimum_2014, tan_neural_2022, tesch_insights_2023}.
 Although the accuracy of the proposed algorithm is generally close to the bound, there is some room for improvement, especially when noise signals with high spectral correlation are present.
+An additional contribution is that, in the spirit of reproducible research, a Python implementation is freely available online\footnote{\url{https://github.com/Screeen/SVD-direct}}.